ty2k/chatty-app/README.md

 # chatty-app

 **chatty-app** is a single-page app to allow multiple users to chat in one window.
-It is built using ReactJS, and it uses my related WebSockets server [chatty-server](https://github.com/ty2k/chatty-server).
+It is built using React, and it uses my related WebSockets server [chatty-server](https://github.com/ty2k/chatty-server).
 Both projects are coursework from [Lighthouse Labs](https://github.com/lighthouse-labs).

-Built on top of [Lighthouse Lab's React Simple Boilerplate](https://github.com/lighthouse-labs/react-simple-boilerplate?files=1).
+Built on top of [Lighthouse Lab's React Simple Boilerplate](https://github.com/lighthouse-labs/react-simple-boilerplate).

 ## Install